HOODED ELEPHANT EARS - ALOCASIA CUCULLATA

 Although bright, indirect light is best, throw in some morning or evening sun if possible to help deter over-watering and weak health.
 Positions that are too dark will present many issues, ranging from lopsided growth, soil mould and root rot.
 Ideally provide over-head lighting for balanced, vertical growth which can be achieved in a semi-heated conservatory or within 50cm of a large window.

 Allow the soil's top third to dry out in between waters, reducing this further in the autumn and winter.
 Remember, it's always better to under-water a Hooded Elephant Ear than over-do it when situated in shady or cooler areas.
 When irritating, use lukewarm water as their roots systems are quite sensitive to temperature change.
 Although rainwater is best, if you decide to use tap water, allow it to stand for 24hrs to eliminate both chloride and fluoride.
 Large quantities of the chemicals will gradually build up in the soil over the course of several months, damaging the overall plant health and its soil quality.
 Under-watering symptoms include stunted growth, brown leaf edges and yellowing leaves.
 These issues are commonly caused by being pot bound, too much sunlight or heat, or pure forgetfulness.
 Over-watering symptoms include a collapsed base, yellowing older leaves, mouldy soil and plant death.
 If you feel that root rot is to blame, remove the affected leaves, roots, and soil, and replace with a fresh batch of houseplant compost.
-Click on this link for more info about addressing this disease.

 If the surrounding saturation is too low or the heat too high, its leaf-tips may start to brown over and curl, especially in direct sunlight.
 Hose the foliage down from time to time to hydrate the leaves and keep the dust levels down.